Perfex CRM Webhooks — 100+ Events, HMAC-Signed

 How do I verify Perfex CRM webhook signatures?

-Each webhook request includes an X-PerfexAPI-Signature header with an HMAC-SHA256 of the raw body computed with your per-endpoint secret.
+Each webhook request includes an X-Webhook-Signature header with an HMAC-SHA256 of the raw body computed with your per-endpoint secret.
 Recompute on your side and use a constant-time compare.
 See the code snippet above.

 What is the retry policy for failed webhooks?